Visual Studio publish profiles for ASP.NET Core app deployment

 <LastUsedBuildConfiguration> configuration property value is set using the value when the publish process is started.
 The

 <LastUsedBuildConfiguration> configuration property is special and shouldn't be overridden in an imported MSBuild file.
 This property can be overridden from the command line.
-For example:

 dotnet build -c Release /p:DeployOnBuild=true /p:PublishProfile=FolderProfile